devdo-eu/macau/README.md

 This project can be run as a REST API server.
 with command `uvicorn macau_server:app` you can run it locally.
 Then with available commands it is possible to play from a browser.
+All documentation is available to read at `http://localhost:8000/docs`

-Another way is to use REST API client.
+Another way to play is to use REST API client.
 You can run client from directory `./macau/rest_api_client` with:
 `python macau.cli.py` command.